Chip Pickering: Tenure

 In 2002, Pickering contributed to legislation included in the 2002 Farm Bill, which doubled the funding for the conservation reserve, the wetland reserve programs, and other conservation initiatives administered by the U.S. Department of Agriculture.

 Pickering served as George W. Bush's co-chairman for Mississippi in Bush's presidential campaigns in 2000 and 2004.

-From 2003 to 2007, Pickering served as vice-chairman of the Energy and Commerce Committee.
+From 2003 to 2007, Pickering was vice-chairman of the Energy and Commerce Committee.

-In 2008, Pickering, along with Bennie Thompson, received Lewis-Houghton Leadership Award.
+In 2008, Pickering, along with Bennie Thompson, received a Lewis-Houghton Leadership Award.

 In January 2009, Pickering retired from the House of Representatives.

 Post-political career

-Pickering serves as an adjunct professor at the University of Mississippi's Department of Public Leadership Policy, where he teaches a bi-monthly seminar class, PPL 211: Political Campaigns.
+Pickering as an adjunct professor at the University of Mississippi's Department of Public Leadership Policy, where he teaches a bi-monthly seminar class, PPL 211: Political Campaigns.

-In 2014, Pickering joined Incompas, where he currently serves as the CEO.
+In 2014, Pickering joined Incompas, where he is the CEO.
 Prior to this, he was a partner at Capitol Resources LLC, representing numerous companies and organizations.

 Pickering also made a brief appearance in the 2006 film, Borat, as a speaker at a church that Borat attended.

 In April 2023, the archives of Chip Pickering and Charles W. Pickering were donated to the Mississippi Political Collections, located at Mississippi State University's Mitchell Memorial Library, by them.